kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [ ] **Document the project's release process.**

   <!-- (TOC Evaluation goes here) -->
   The release process for KServe is documented here: <https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS_v2.md>.

   It is recommended to rename this to RELEASE.md, as there are no references to v1 release process in the repo, and hence the current name might be misleading.
-Also in the release process, it would be nice to have an initial section which is easy to follow for KServe users on – frequency of the releases, supported releases, support policy, types of releases(in case Beta support), eol announcements etc. It would be also nice to mention that the whole process outlined in the release document is performed by authorized people - ie, release managers who are chosen per release (preferably in a step outlined in the governance document).
-There seems to be detailed blogs about the release process upto v0.15: <(https://kserve.github.io/website/blog/kserve-0.15-release)/>.
+Also in the release process, it would be nice to have an initial section which is easy to follow for KServe users on – frequency of the releases, supported releases, support policy, types of releases(in case Beta support), eol announcements etc. It would be also nice to mention that the whole process outlined in the release document is performed by authorized people - i.e. release managers who are chosen per release (preferably in a step outlined in the governance document).
+There seems to be detailed blogs about the release process upto v0.15: <https://kserve.github.io/website/blog/kserve-0.15-release>.

   The recommendations given by the TOC reviewers are being tracked under [Document history of regular, quality releases](https://github.com/kserve/community/issues/41)